In year 11 students have 25 lessons a week, these are allotted as follows:

 Art and design

-Term 1 – Complete portfolio and final piece, finish and hand in by Christmas
+Term 1 – Complete portfolio and final piece

 Term 2 – unit 2: externally set project

-After making a choice from one of the given starting points, students must respond by producing a body of work similar to their portfolio which must again show evidence of coverage of all four objectives.
-There will be approximately 12 weeks to complete the project with a two day (10 hours) controlled conditions session at the end where students complete their final piece.
+After making a choice from one of the given starting points, students must respond by producing a body of work similar to their portfolio which must show evidence of coverage of all four objectives.
+There will be approximately 12 weeks to complete the project with a two-day (10 hours) controlled conditions session, where students complete their final piece at the end.

 Visit our art page for more information